OceanGlidersCommunity/Oxygen_SOP/_sources/sections/oxygen_sensors_integration.md

 :::{figure-md} samba
 <img src="/images/SAMBA.png" alt="Oxygen saturation from a Rinko AROD-FT on a SeaExplorer glider in the Bornholm Basin" class="bg-primary mb-1" width="500px">

 Oxygen saturation from a Rinko AROD-FT on a SeaExplorer glider in the Bornholm Basin (credit: Voice of the Ocean Foundation and University of Gothenburg).
+Note that this sensor was a recent acquisition and had little opportunity to drift in storage.
 :::

 Recent deployments of a SeaExplorer glider equipped with an AROD-FT sensor have shown long-term stability (low drift over time) but with a significant offset observed during sections in the Ligurian Sea (on average 10-15 $\mu$mol/kg).
-Deployments in the Bornholm Basin have shown good agreement across a wide range of oxygen concentrations with a nearby BOOS monitoring station (see {numref}`samba`.
-This sensor was a recent acquisition and had little opportunity to drift in storage.
+Deployments in the Bornholm Basin have shown good agreement across a wide range of oxygen concentrations with a nearby BOOS monitoring station (see {numref}`samba`.)

 ### Clark electrode polarographic sensor (SBE 43, SBE 43F and SBE 63)
 The SBE 43, SBE 43F and SBE 63 are individually calibrated with a calibration drift rates of less than 0.5% over 1000 h of operation.